 More from Dunking with Wolves

-- Minnesota Timberwolves: 5 best trades of the 2010’s decade3 days ago
+- Minnesota Timberwolves: Roster today compared to start of the season4 days ago

 Even after that strong season with the Blazers, the Nets were able to sign him to a two-year deal worth just $3.8 million in the summer of 2018 after Portland declined to offer Shabazz a qualifying offer.